-Founded in 2008 by Nikki Bowman, New South Media, Inc. is a multimedia company that publishes regional lifestyle and travel magazines for a national audience.
+Founded in 2008 by Nikki Bowman, New South Media, Inc. is a multimedia company that publishes lifestyle, business, and travel magazines for national audiences.
 New South Media, Inc. publishes WV Living, Morgantown, WV Weddings, WV Living Outdoors, and West Virginia Focus.
 Custom publications include the Explore brand and The Ultimate Sports & Travel Guide to the Big 12.
 Many of these publications are also available digitally on Issuu.
 Visit newsouthmediainc.com to learn more about New South Media and its publications.

 Who We Are